swkeever/skies.dev/content/learn-css/index.md

 <aside>
 <p>
 I'm not trying to pick on Bootstrap.
-I am just using Bootstrap as an example since it is a popular CSS framework.
-But I could've used another other CSS framework as well.
+I am just using Bootstrap as an example since it is a widely-known CSS framework.
 </p>
 </aside>